 The other way to ensure you get the best rate is to correctly indicate the composition and number of your traveling party when requesting your fares and schedules.
 This will allow us to determine eligibility for some reduced fares such as child, youth or senior fares when offered by the rail carrier.

-I placed an order on your website but received a message saying my order needs to be reviewed by a Travel Consultant.
+I placed a booking on your website but received a message saying my order needs to be reviewed by a Travel Consultant.
 Why?

-Sometimes, certain products within your order are not available for confirmation at the time of booking and one of our Travel Consultants needs to manually confirm your order.
-Once the order is confirmed, they will contact you to advise it has been finalized and issued.
+Sometimes, certain products within your booking are not available for confirmation at the time of booking and one of our Travel Consultants needs to manually confirm your order.
+Once the booking is confirmed, they will contact you to advise it has been finalized and issued.

 There are various reasons that could prevent a product from being automatically confirmed.
 You’ll find below some of the most common situations that can prevent your booking from being confirmed immediately:

 - A price change may have occurred between the quoted fare and best available fare found at the time of confirmation.
 In these cases, we will attempt to confirm your trip at the current available fare.
 If the fare is less, your order will be processed at the reduced rate.
 If the fare is higher, we will request your approval before finalizing the transaction.